A production by Tarrant County Black Historical and Genealogical Society

 parade.
 NBC 5’s Evan Anderson, will serve as Grand Marshal and host

 the opening ceremony.
 The day-long event will include an Anti-

 Bullying/Anti-Violence Rally featuring the FWISD Mass Choir, Health &

 Wellness Expo, Poetry Slam and amateur and professional entertainment.

-This years’ Kid Zone includes face painting, bounce houses, games and
+This years’ Kid Zone includes a petting zoo, face painting, bounce

-of Arlington ISD, will be presented the 2018 Tarrant County Harambee
+The LaVida News will be presented the 2019 Tarrant County Harambee

 Outstanding Lifetime Achievement Award.